Experience a Local Kalamazoo Treasure at the Air Zoo

-They fix planes here too?
+They restore planes here too?

 The skilled team at the Air Zoo has staff and volunteers that are world-renowned in their restoration abilities.

-Visitors are encouraged to talk to the team and ask questions while you watch their efforts to reconstruct these 1940s era aircraft to their original beauty.
+Visitors are encouraged to talk to the team and ask questions while you watch their efforts to reconstruct these aircraft to their original beauty.

 Wrapping Up your Visit